-Because of the constant fumes, sulphur & acidic nature of it, there is literally no fauna.
+Because of the constant fumes, sulfur & acidic nature of it, there is literally no fauna.
 Stay on the walking path & do not wander elsewhere because it can be dangerous.

 Hvítserkur rock formation is located in a little remote region of North Iceland.
 This rock formation is a quite fascinating site to see.
 Hvítserkur is not a very famous site hence you will hardly find a lot of tourists here.
 That alone makes it even more special because you can enjoy this spot in peace.